alhos96/meditation-app/README.md

 #### seeding database

-To seed database with users and recipes make sure you are located in `server` then type command `npm run seed`.
+To seed database with songs make sure you are located in `server` then type command `npm run seed`.
 This will first drop all collections in database and then seed it with data.
 This is to avoid any potential disfuncionalities of application during your testing.